tonytvo/blog-generator/content/blog/one-up-on-wall-street/index.md

   - Bad signs include fine antiques expensive furnishings, furniture, etc.
   - Can also meet front office employees and investor relation representatives informally at annual meetings.
   - Calculate the net worth of company representatives based on shares held.
 If you can’t imagine how a representative got so rich, and could get richer if stock rises, chances are you may be right and share may truly be overpriced.
 Does that person ‘deserve’ to be so rich?

+- ***Balance Sheet:***
+  - Check cash and marketable securities in the current assets section.
+If together it exceeds long-term debt in the long-term liability section, it’s very favorable.
+No matter what happens, the company isn’t about to go out of business.
+  - Assume other current assets including a/c receivable, inventories and other current assets are valuable enough to cover short term debt.
+  - If long-term debt exceeds cash, the cash has been shrinking and debt has been growing, the company is in weak financial shape.
+  - “Debt reduction is another sign of prosperity.
+When cash increases relative to debt, it’s an improving balance sheet.
+When it’s the other way around, it’s a deteriorating balance sheet.”

 - As a personal rule, once a month, Lynch held at least 1 personal conversation with a representative of each major industry group just in case business was starting to turnaround or there were new developments overlooked by Wall Street.
 This was an effective early warning system and in 2/10 cases he’d discover something important.